Curated by Sara Terry and Teun van der Heijden

-Witness to Wartime: Takuichi Fujii introduces an artist whose work opens a window to historical events, issues, and ideas far greater than the individual.
+Witness to Wartime: The Painted Diary of Takuichi Fujii introduces an artist whose work opens a window to historical events, issues, and ideas far greater than the individual.
 Takuichi Fujii (1891 - 1964) bore witness to his life in America and, most especially, to his experience during World War II.
 Fujii left a remarkably comprehensive visual record of this important time in American history, and offers a unique perspective on his generation.
 This stunning body of work sheds light on events that most Americans did not experience, but whose lessons remain salient today.

 Curated by Charlotte Cotton, former chief photography curator at LACMA

 Initiated by Frédéric Brenner, this exhibition explores the complexity of Israel and the West Bank, as place and metaphor, through the eyes of twelve internationally acclaimed photographers.
 Their highly individualized works combine to create not a single, monolithic vision, but rather a diverse and fragmented portrait, alive to all the rifts and paradoxes of this important and much contested space.

 Their highly individualized works combine to create not a single, monolithic vision, but rather a diverse and fragmented portrait, alive to all the rifts and paradoxes of this important and much contested space.

 The project follows in the tradition of such projects as the Mission Héliographique in nineteenth-century France and the Farm Security Administration in the United States, which gathered artists who use photography to ask essential questions about culture, society and the inner lives of individuals.
 The completed project consists of a traveling exhibition, companion publications and a program of live events.